Gsoprgepous/VibeeCoding-/README.md

 >
 > Spoiler ahead: Its not cool. Это awkward for everyone

-Yeah — this is also about communication, respect, and self-control.
+Yes, this is also about communication, respect, and self-control.
 And about the fact that empathy and intelligence should go hand in hand.

 ## Stack